NVIDIA-Omniverse/usdsearch-samples/README.md

 # USD Search Samples

-A collection of code samples for interfacing with `USD Search` API.
+A collection of code samples for interfacing with `USD Search API`.

+>  **NOTE** : These scripts are intended only for demonstration purposes.
+They don't show full functionality of USD Search (e.g. image-based search is not supported).
+In order to experience the complete USD Search API functionality, please install the USD Search API helm chart as described in [USD Search API documentation](https://docs.omniverse.nvidia.com/services/latest/services/usd-search/get-started.html).

+In order to extend it please refer to the [client library](https://github.com/NVIDIA-Omniverse/usdsearch-client).

 ## Overview

+`USD Search API` is a collection of cloud-native microservices that enable developers, creators, and workflow specialists to efficiently search through vast collections of OpenUSD data, images, and other assets using natural language or image-based inputs.

-`USD Search` is an AI-powered search for OpenUSD data, 3D models, images, and assets using text or image input.
-It is a collection of cloud-native microservices that help users navigate unstructured, untagged 3D data.
-It is capable of searching and indexing 3D asset databases, searching in-scene, and performing spatial searches, without requiring any manual tagging of assets.
+With these production-ready microservices, developers can deploy USD Search API onto their own infrastructure.
+With USD Search API’s artificial intelligence (AI) features, you can quickly locate untagged and unstructured 3D data and digital assets, saving time navigating unstructured, untagged 3D data.
+USD Search API is capable of searching and indexing 3D asset databases, as well as navigating complex 3D scenes to perform spatial searches, without requiring manual tagging of assets.

 ### Included Extensions

 - [**USD Search Window**](exts/omni.kit.window.usd_search#overview) - a simple, dockable UI for **GUI Kit Apps**.
+This extension is a demonstration of how to integrate an API endpoint to a front-end experience.
+    * It does not show complete USD Search API functionality.
+    * In order to extend it please refer to the [client library and API documentation](https://github.com/NVIDIA-Omniverse/usdsearch-client) and update the REST API calls in the `send_url_request_async` method of the `omni/kit/window/usd_search/utils/ngc_connect.py` module.

 ## Installation